fenxu/NewSchema/new/newschema/introduction.md

 RenderingTemplate: templates/FancyTemplate.tl
 ---

-# Introduction !!! to Microsoft Azure DocumentDB
+# Introduction to Microsoft Azure DocumentDB (kevin edited 10:53am)

 This article provides an introduction to Microsoft Azure DocumentDB, a fully-managed NoSQL document database service for developers, IT Pros, and business decision makers.